-The Financial Policy Committee (FPC) announced in December 2021 to increase the UK's countercyclical capital buffer (CCYB) rate from 0% to 1% and will be applicable from December 2022 in line with the usual 12- month implementation period.
-The Bank has adopted these CRR II amendments, including the PRA's new rules on NSFR, counterparty credit risk, large exposure and leverage ratio.
+The Financial Policy Committee (FPC) announced in July 2022 to increase the UK's countercyclical capital buffer (CCYB) rate from 1% to 2%.
+The rate increase will be applicable from July 2023 in line with the usual 12- month implementation period.
+The Bank is adequately capitalised to ensure compliance with revised CCYB requirements.